 Keep your bedroom sleep-friendly

 This point may seem a little silly.
 What even is a sleep-friendly bedroom?
 Well, the human body functions most optimally at specific conditions and environments.
 When you go to sleep, keep you bedroom at about 18-24°C. Your body naturally cools down as it prepares to rest and this will allow you to fall asleep faster and prevent you from waking up at night.
 Also make sure your bed and pillows are comfortable to sleep on.
+Check out Best Mattress Picks if you need help upgrading to a better mattress.
 Lastly, make sure your room is completely dark when you go to bed.
-It will ensure your sleep is of quality and leave you feeling energised in the morning.
+It will ensure your sleep is of quality and leave you feeling energized in the morning.